DevChrisMiller/robofriends/README.md

 # robofriends
-Simple React app using states and fetch requests.
+A simple React app representing the ability to update state and use fetch requests.
 Type into the search bar to filter to the corresponding robots.